MikeXL/HDPonWindows/multi-node-cluster.md

       computer

-## data node or compute node
+## 2. data node or compute node
-  add reference to name node in files, please refer to datanode folder.
+  Please refer to the [datanode][1] folder for the configuration files.
   (replace %HEADNODE% with ip address of your headnode or set environment variable, latter is not tested)

-  - core-site.xml
-  - hdfs-site.xml
-  - mapred-site.xml
-  - yarn-site.xml

     REM start data node
     hdfs datanode